penguinland/visual_diff/README.md

 ## Prerequisites
 You'll need [Tcl/Tk bindings](https://docs.python.org/3/library/tkinter.html)
 for Python.
 This might require installing something outside of your virtual
-environment: you'll know it's right if you can run `python3 -m tkinter` and get a little interactive window to pop up.
+environment: you'll know it's set up right if you can run `python3 -m tkinter` and get a little interactive window to pop up.

 After that, just `pip install -r requirements.txt`, and you should be good!